bootstrap-styled/redux/README.md

 ## License

-Copyright (c) 2018 Yeutech Company Limited.
-For more information `contact@yeutech.com`.
-Made with [rollup-umd](https://module.kopaxgroup.com/dev-tools/rollup-umd/tags/0.8.2) 0.8.2
+Licensed under the MIT License, Copyright © 2017-present Yeutech Company Limited.

+See [LICENSE](LICENSE.md) for more information.